zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

     - **Variance** - Calculates the moving variance.
   - **Row index** - Insert a field with the row index.
 - **Field name** - Select the names of fields you want to use in the calculation for the new field.
 - **Calculation** - If you select **Reduce row** mode, then the **Calculation** field appears.
 Click in the field to see a list of calculation choices you can use to create the new field.
-For information about available calculations, refer to [Calculation types][].
+For information about available calculations, refer to [Calculation types](ref:calculation-types).
 - **Operation** - If you select **Binary operation** or **Unary operation** mode, then the **Operation** fields appear.
 These fields allow you to apply basic math operations on values in a single row from selected fields.
 You can also use numerical values for binary operations.
 - **As percentile** - If you select **Row index** mode, then the **As percentile** switch appears.
 This switch allows you to transform the row index as a percentage of the total number of rows.
 - **Alias** - (Optional) Enter the name of your new field.
 If you leave this blank, then the field will be named to match the calculation.
 - **Replace all fields** - (Optional) Select this option if you want to hide all other fields and display only your calculated field in the visualization.

-> **Note:** **Cumulative functions** and **Window functions** modes are currently in public preview.
-Grafana Labs offers limited support, and breaking changes might occur prior to the feature being made generally available.
-Enable the `addFieldFromCalculationStatFunctions` feature toggle in Grafana to use this feature.
+> **Note:** **Cumulative functions** and **Window functions** modes are experimental features.
+Engineering and on-call support is not available.
+Documentation is either limited or not provided outside of code comments.
+No SLA is provided.
+Enable the **addFieldFromCalculationStatFunctions** feature toggle in Grafana to use this feature.
 Contact Grafana Support to enable this feature in Grafana Cloud.

 In the example below, we added two fields together and named them Sum.